How a baboon pooped on my head and other adventures

-There’s my Bria looking beautiful in Belize.
+There’s my oldest looking beautiful in Belize.

 The drive was worth it, though.
 The preserve was more like The Garden of Eden.

-It is run by a group of Belizian Rastafarians who live right on the preserve.
+It is run by a group of Belizian Rastafarians who live right on the sanctuary.
 They bathe right in that river and they sleep in huts they built themselves.
 I was most amazed to learn that none of them even wear shoes—especially as they were showing us all of the various poisonous plants in the area.